 - SUBSTITUTE(A1,” “,””) – This part of the formula removes all the spaces from the text.
 So the result, in this case, would be Letthecatoutofthebag.

 - LEN(SUBSTITUTE(A1,” “,“”) – This part of the formula counts the total number of characters in the text that has no spaces.
 So the result of this would be 20.

 - LEN(A1)-LEN(SUBSTITUTE(A1,” “,“”)) – This would subtract the text length without spaces from the text length with spaces.
 In the above example, it would be 26-20 which is 6.

 - =LEN(A1)-LEN(SUBSTITUTE(A1,” “,“”))+1 – We add 1 to the overall result as the total number of spaces is one less than the total number of words.
 For example, there is one space in two words and two spaces in three words.

-Now this works well of you have only one space character between words.
+Now, this works well if you have only one space character between words.
 But it wouldn’t work if you have more than one space in between words.

 In that case, use the formula in the next example.

 Example 2: When there are multiple spaces between words